huggingface/blog/starchat-alpha.md

 ## Fine-tuning StarCoder with DeepSpeed ZeRO-3

-The StarCoder and StarCoderBase models contain 16B parameters, which naively means we’ll need quite a lot of GPU vRAM to fine-tune them — for instance, simply loading the model weights in full FP32 precision requires around 60GB vRAM!
+The StarCoder and StarCoderBase models contain 16B parameters, which means we’ll need a lot of GPU vRAM to fine-tune them — for instance, simply loading the model weights in full FP32 precision requires around 60GB vRAM!
 Fortunately, there are a few options available to deal with large models like this:

 - Use parameter-efficient techniques like LoRA which freeze the base model’s weights and insert a small number of learnable parameters.
 You can find many of these techniques in the [🤗 PEFT](https://github.com/huggingface/peft) library.
 - Shard the model weights, optimizer states, and gradients across multiple devices using methods like [DeepSpeed ZeRO-3](https://huggingface.co/docs/transformers/main_classes/deepspeed) or [FSDP](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/).